 I hate to break the news to you but all casinos in Las Vegas allow smoking.
 A lot of articles online will give you a list of supposed non-smoking casinos but it’s just not true.
 They are either talking about smoke-free hotels or casinos that offer non-smoking areas.

 According to Nevada state law, it is legal to smoke in casinos.

-UPDATE: As of June 9, 2020, the Park MGM has announced that their entire property including the casino, hotel, and pool are now completely smoke-free!
-This the first hotel/casino in Las Vegas to institute a non-smoking policy.
+UPDATE: As of June 9, 2020, the Park MGM has announced that their entire property including the casino, hotel, and pool is now completely smoke-free!
+This is the first hotel/casino in Las Vegas to institute a non-smoking policy.

 You can check current room rates at Park MGM here.

 Many people go to Las Vegas to let loose and have some fun.
 Las Vegas is known for its gambling and wild parties that go on forever.

 For others, having fun involves drinking and possibly enjoying a pack of cigarettes.
 Compared to other cities, Las Vegas has relatively lenient smoking laws (NRS 202.2483).

 - Strip clubs

 - Any area in a casino where minors are prohibited

 Electronic cigarettes are not covered under Nevada laws, and their use is generally acceptable throughout Las Vegas.
 Guests can smoke e-cigs in no-smoking zones but not in no vaping areas.